Atlas Mountains: Tell Atlas

 The Tell Atlas is a mountain chain over 1500 km in length, belonging to the Atlas mountain ranges and stretching from Eastern Morocco to Tunisia, and through Algeria.
 It parallels the Mediterranean coast and joins with the Saharan Atlas in Eastern Algeria and Tunisia.
 The highest summit of the Tell Atlas is the 2308 m Lalla Khadidja in the Djurdjura range of Kabylia.
 The western end of the Tell Atlas merges with the Middle Atlas range in Morocco.

 The area immediately to the south of the Tell Atlas is the high plateau of the Hautes Plaines, with lakes in the wet season and salt flats in the dry.
 The eastern half of the Tell Atlas has the most humid climate of North Africa, with annual precipitation reaching well above 1000 mm, and sometimes over 1500 mm like in the Collo Peninsula or near Ain Draham.
 An important amount of snow falls on the summits in winter.

 Aurès

 The Aurès Mountains are the easternmost portion of the Atlas mountain range.
 It covers parts of Algeria and Tunisia.
 The Aurès natural region is named after the range.

 Flora and fauna

 Flora in the mountains include the Atlas cedar, evergreen oak and many semi-evergreen oaks such as the Algerian oak.
+In areas that receive more rainfall, like the Kabylie range, cork oaks, arbutus (cane apple), heather shrub, rockroses and lavender can be found.

-Examples of animals that live in the area include the Barbary macaque, Barbary leopard, Barbary stag, Barbary sheep, Atlas Mountain badger, Cuvier's gazelle, northern bald ibis, Algerian nuthatch, dipper, and Atlas mountain viper.
+Animals that live in the area include the Barbary macaque (misnamed as the Barbary ape), Barbary leopard, Barbary stag, Barbary sheep, Atlas Mountain badger, Cuvier's gazelle, North African boar, striped hyena, red fox, northern bald ibis, Algerian nuthatch, dipper, and Atlas mountain viper.

 Many animals used to inhabit the Atlas mountains such as the Atlas bear, North African elephant, North African aurochs, bubal hartebeest and Atlas wild ass, but these subspecies are all extinct.
 Barbary lions are currently extinct in the wild, but descendants exist in captivity.